Brew it fast, hot, and flavorful with our favorite coffee makers

 Dunkin’ Donuts may have coined the phrase “America Runs on Dunkin’,” but there’s no denying Americans run on just about any ol’ cup of joe they can get their hands on.
 Whether you brew your own at home each morning, scramble through your local drive-thru on your way downtown, or merely opt for a Venti half-caff triple breve latte from Starbucks, coffee is likely a mandatory part of your daily routine.
-However, for those of you who decide to brew on your own, the variety of coffee makers on the market might leave you scratching your head when it comes time to pick up an at-home applicant for doing so.
+If it gives you an energy boost, and it’s good for your health, too — what’s not to love?
+However, for those of you who decide to brew a mug on your own, the variety of coffee makers on the market might leave you scratching your head when it comes time to pick up an at-home applicant for doing so.

 If you’re like us, you take your daily coffee seriously and want to get the most out of each precious brew.
 So, just like there’s more to coffee than Folgers in your cup, there’s also more to coffee makers than a $15 Black & Decker you picked up at the local Target.
 The problem is, your local appliance store doesn’t help much, considering you only have the option of perusing the wares, rather than sampling the bean-abetted goods.
 To help make the process less of a headache, we’ve scoured the Web to find the best coffee makers currently available.
 What follows are five of the best coffee makers worthy of helping you get your daily caffeine fix.